giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The script reads the tower geometry and stiffness distribution from the YAML file, samples the continuous CSF sectional field along the tower axis, and builds the corresponding OpenSees beam model.
 The analysis computes the transverse tip displacement, the torsional tip rotation, and the nodal resultants along the tower height.

 In this validation case, the CSF field is sampled with two Gauss section-integration points per beam element.
-The number of Gauss points is a parameter of the CSF-to-OpenSees projection and does not modify the YAML model definition.
+The number of Gauss points is a parameter of the OpenSees sampling of the continuous CSF field and does not modify the YAML model definition.

 The outputs are written to: